 On average, it takes about eight minutes to collect one patient payment.

 Eight minutes.
 Most people can run a mile in that time.

-Let’s break it down: when you consider every step of collecting a patient payment, any manual steps involved are going to significantly slow down the process.
+Let’s break it down: when you consider every step of collecting a patient payment, any manual steps involved will significantly slow down the process.
 Collecting a payment usually begins with an outbound call to a patient or an inbound call from a patient.
 Once on the phone, your staff usually spends time answering questions about the patient’s bill.
 After the patient understands what they owe and determines what and how they will pay, your staff has to record the payment and make sure that the patient gets a receipt.
 Finally, your staff has to post the payment in at least one place and reconcile the posted payments with the actual money that has been collected.

 Once you understand your staff’s process for collecting patient payments, you can start thinking about ways to improve.
 For example, how can you leverage existing patient data to create more efficiency for your staff?

 Checkpoint #2: Do an Audit of the Technology You Use to Collect Today

 There is a ton of data in healthcare payments.
 How are you storing and accessing that data today?
 You should be able to run reports that pull payment data from every collection point and channel so that you can best assess where your payments are coming from and which collection channels are most effective.

 The best way to get robust, accurate reports is to maintain one true source of data.
 We’ve spoken with providers who have been able to reduce collection efforts by 50 percent simply by pulling all of their data together to have one true data source to reference.